HuangLingxiaoCN/My_Study_Goals/README.md

-# There is a list of my personal studying goals
+# There is a list of my studying goals